Software Development Life Cycle: Phases and Models

 7. Spiral development

-image with the list of Software development life cycle models:
+List of Software development life cycle models from, waterfall, agile

 Waterfall